syl20bnr/spacemacs/README.md

 ## Packages and Extensions Organization

 Modes/libraries are separated into two categories:
-- package: packages installed from `package.el` compliant repositories.
+- **package:** packages installed from `package.el` compliant repositories.
-- extension: modes directly fetched from git repositories (as sub-modules)
+- **extension:** modes directly fetched from git repositories (as sub-modules)

 There are two types of extensions:
-- pre-extensions: loaded before packages
+- **pre-extensions:** loaded before packages
-- post-extensions: loaded after packages
+- **post-extensions:** loaded after packages

-Modes/libraries are listed in the following three files depending whether they are packages, pre-extensions or post-extensions:
+Modes/libraries are listed in the following three files depending whether they are packages, pre-extensions or post-extensions, in order of loading:
+- pre-extensions.el
 - packages.el
-- pre-extensions.el
 - post-extensions.el

-A package or extension has a corresponding `init-....el` file responsible for its initialization, those files are stored respectively in the `init-package` and `init-extension` directories.
+A package or extension may have a corresponding `init-....el` file responsible for its initialization, those files are stored respectively in the `init-package` and `init-extension` directories.

 `init-....el` files lazy load the modes by using the [use-package][use-package] macro.

 ## How it works

 `Spacemacs` uses the `evil` mode to emulate Vim key bindings.
-This is a very complete emulation (the most complete I've seen yet).
+It is a very complete emulation (the most complete I've seen yet).

 `Spacemacs` heavily uses the `evil-leader` mode which brings the Vim leader key to the Emacs world.

-This leader key is commonly set to `,` by Vim users, in `Spacemacs` the leader key is set on `SPC` (space bar, this is why `spacemacs`).
+This leader key is commonly set to `,` by Vim users, in `Spacemacs` the leader key is set on `SPC` (space bar, this is why the name `spacemacs`).
 This key is the most accessible key on a keyboard and it is pressed with the thumb which is a good choice to lower the risk of [RSI][RSI].

 So with `Spacemacs` there is no need to remap your keyboard modifiers to attempt to reduce the risk of RSI, every command can be executed very easily while you are in `normal` mode by pressing the `SPC` leader key, here are a few examples:

-Save a buffer:
+- Save a buffer: `<SPC> f s`

-    <SPC> f s

-Save all opened buffers:
+- Save all opened buffers: `<SPC> f S`

-    <SPC> f S

-Open (switch) to a buffer with `helm`:
+- Open (switch) to a buffer with `helm`: `<SPC> b s`

-    <SPC> b s

 ## How to switch to normal mode efficiently ?